Warren County reports another COVID-related death

+Warren County announced an additional COVID-related death in a weekly COVID data update released on Monday.

-This person was in their 60s and died at a hospital after contracting the virus while living at home.
-This person had been vaccinated, but had not received a booster dose, according to the report.
+The person in their 60s died at the hospital on Oct.
+31. The individual was vaccinated and lived at home prior to contracting the virus, according to the report.

-The county also reported 23 new cases on Tuesday including six home tests and 14 new cases from Monday.
+The county also reported 144 new cases from Oct.
+31 to Nov.
+7, including 53 home tests.

-Glens Falls Hospital reported 13 COVID patients on Tuesday morning, with one in the ICU.
-According to the Warren County report, eight of the patients are county residents.
+Hospitalizations continue to rise in the area with seven new Warren County residents admitted, making the total now 14.
+Glens Falls Hospital reported 21 COVID patients on Tuesday morning, with one in the ICU.

+According to the report, the county has recorded 90 new cases in the past five days.

 People are also reading…